google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Have fun making your gatefold cards!

-If you make one, I would love to see it.
+If you make one or if you try bulk card making, I would love to see your projects.

 Do You Have A Favourite Handmade Card to Share?